 - 5.3.1 As result of the sustainability appraisal work undertaken at Issues and Options stage, various recommendations have been made.
-These are summarised as follows: - Adjust the wording of the eight Local Plan Objectives as suggested in paragraph 5.1.2 - Follow all suggestions for mitigating the adverse effects detailed in paragraph 5.2.4 - Following all suggestions for maximising the beneficial effects detailed in paragraph 5.2.5 - Assuming the above recommendations are implemented, adopt Growth Strategy 5 as the preferred option, with elements of Growth Strategy 4 making up any shortfall in development needs.
+These are summarised as follows: - Adjust the wording of the eight Local Plan Objectives as suggested in paragraph 5.1.2 - Follow all suggestions for mitigating the adverse effects detailed in paragraph 5.2.4 - Following all suggestions for maximising the beneficial effects detailed in paragraph 5.2.5 - Assuming the above recommendations are implemented, consider further investigation of Growth Strategy 5, with elements of Growth Strategy 4 making up any shortfall in development needs.
 This recommendation assumes appropriate phasing over the plan period so that housing targets can be achieved in the short term (e.g. <5 years) and medium term (e.g. 5-15 years).
+However, it is pertinent to note that this recommendation is subject to locational constraints.